 A new occupier took a 15-year lease on the building during the design stage, establishing the building as their headquarters.
 The client sold the building before completion for a healthy profit.

 The 1,950 m2 GIA project combines whole-life robustness in the choice of hard-wearing finishes and energy-efficient interventions for a delightful architectural end result.
-The building is now an up-to-date, comfortable office environment enjoying clever plays of daylight from new glazing that frame fantastic views of the London skyline.
+The building is now a contemporary office space with clever plays of daylight from new glazing that frame fantastic views of the London skyline.